kevin arrowsmith photography

 Subsequently, a book of the images has been produced with forwards by Prince Charles, Billy Connolly, and Sir Peter Maxwell Davies.
 The exhibition went on to feature in ‘The Year of Homecoming’ celebrations

-The exhibition of framed prints has been touring the States including The Butler Institute of American Art in Ohio.
+The exhibition of framed prints has since been toured the States including The Butler Institute of American Art in Ohio.